chapmanhunt4/holbertonschool-shell/README.md

-This readme describes all the different shell scripts and what they do
+This script prints the absolute path